rackerlabs/docs-developer-blog/_posts/2018-08-06-making-app-password-changes-easier.md

 ## Challenge or difficulty

-When the need arises to change the password (hacker compromise, former employee left, policy directs yearly change, etc.) however the following is required:
+When the need arises to change the password (hacker compromise, former employee left, policy directs yearly change, etc.) the following is required:

 1. Shutdown all running instances (entire cluster)
 1. Change password on remote service
 1. Update conf file on each application in the cluster
 1. Restart the application
-1. Repeat again next time
+1. Repeat the above again manually the next time

 This mandates having to schedule downtime for the application for a password rotation.
-This can be difficult to prioritize as well until an urgent event (system compromise, audit deadline) occurs which makes the work more difficult.
+This can be difficult to prioritize until an urgent event (system compromise, audit deadline) occurs which makes the work more difficult and prone to human error.

 # Ideal scenario